dngu7/honeyplotnet/readme.md

 # PyTorch Implementation of "HoneyPlotNet"

 HoneyPlotNet is a deep learning architecture that generates realistic and semantically consistent charts for honeyfiles.
-Our approach is to train a multimodal Transformer language model and multi-head vector quantization autoencoder to generate different components of a honeyplot based on the local document text and  caption.
+Our approach is to train a multimodal large language model (LLM) and multi-head vector quantization autoencoder to generate different components of a honeyplot based on the local document text and  caption.

 ### Software Requirements